Existence of processes violating causal inequalities on time-delocalised subsystems: Results

 The process matrix framework was conceived to study the most general correlations that can arise between such parties, without making any a priori assumption about the way they are connected.
 In Ref.~\cite{oreshkov12}, it was shown that these correlations can most generally be expressed as

-Here, $M_X^{[o_X]} \in \L(\HS^{X_{IO}})$ are the Choi representations of the local CP maps $\M_X^{[o_X]}$ and $``*"$ denotes the \emph{link product}~\cite{chiribella08,chiribella09}, a mathematical operation that describes the composition of quantum operations in terms of their Choi representation (see Appendix~\ref{app:cj}). $W \in \L(\HS^{A_{IO}B_{IO}C_{IO}\ldots})$ is a Hermitian operator called the \emph{process matrix}.
+Here, $M_X^{[o_X]} \in \L(\HS^{X_{IO}})$ are the Choi representations of the local CP maps $\M_X^{[o_X]}$ and $``*"$ denotes the \emph{link product}~\cite{chiribella08,chiribella09}, a mathematical operation that describes the composition of quantum operations in terms of their Choi representation (see Methods section \hyperref[app:choi]{``The Choi isomorphism and the link product''}). $W \in \L(\HS^{A_{IO}B_{IO}C_{IO}\ldots})$ is a Hermitian operator called the \emph{process matrix}.
 The requirement that the probabilities in Eq.~\eqref{eq:generalisedBornRule} should be non-negative, even when the operations of the parties are extended so as to act on additional, possibly entangled ancillary input systems, is equivalent to $W \ge 0$.
 The requirement that the probabilities should be normalised (i.e., they should sum up to $1$ for any choice of local operations) is equivalent to $W$ satisfying certain linear constraints~\cite{oreshkov12,araujo15,oreshkov16,araujo17,wechs19}, and having the trace $\Tr(W) = d_{A_O} d_{B_O} d_{C_O} \ldots \ $.

-The process matrix is the central object of the formalism, which describes the ``physical resource'' or ``environment'' through which the parties are connected.
+The process matrix is the central object of the formalism, which describes the physical resource or environment through which the parties are connected.
 Mathematically, the process matrix defines (i.e., it is the Choi representation of) a quantum channel $\W: \L(\HS^{A_O B_O C_O \ldots}) \to \L(\HS^{A_I B_I C_I \ldots})$ from all output systems of the parties to their input systems.
-Eq.~\eqref{eq:generalisedBornRule} then describes the composition of that channel with the local operations, which can be interpreted as a ``circuit with a cycle'' as represented graphically in Fig.~\hyperref[fig:process_matrices]{1(a)}.
+Eq.~\eqref{eq:generalisedBornRule} then describes the composition of that channel with the local operations, which can be interpreted as a \emph{circuit with a cycle} as represented graphically (for the bipartite case) in Fig.~\hyperref[fig:process_matrices]{1(a)}.